seanamos/FsMake/README.md

 # FsMake

-A task runner library for F# scripting.
+A pipeline step/task runner using F#.

 ## Usage